lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

     templates
 ```

-spread markdown and everyone displays how they like it?
+servers sends markdown and everyone renders it as they wish?
 I put out information, the llm filters it anyway

 connect to form the hive mind